ziqi-jin/finetune-anything/README.md

 ## Introduction

 The [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything) has revolutionized computer vision.
 Relying on fine-tuning of SAM will solve a large number of basic computer vision tasks.
-We are designing an easy-to-use tool for training fine-tuning models based on SAM.
+We are designing a **class-aware one-stage** tool for training fine-tuning models based on SAM.

 You need to supply the datasets for your tasks and the [supported task](#Supported-Tasks) name, this tool will help you to get a finetuned model for your task.